-• Participating in disaster planning and drills as needed
+Participating in disaster planning and drills as needed

 North Coast participated in numerous COVID related activities, including planning and coordination with each county, policy and protocol preparation, preventive state approved or requested scope of practice increases to assist with COVID vaccinations.

+HPP required redundant radio drills were conducted or real time tested this year and each county has plans to due so next quarter.
 We also previously applied for and received two one-year COVID related grants, from the Humboldt Area Foundation and CDPH HPP COVID.
-Since July 1, Executive Director monthly COVID related work alone averages 34% of my time, while, less travel time reductions and delayed site surveys, all regular work has continued.
-Specific to the ongoing CDPH HPP Disaster grant, we completed the Mid-Year Report, the draft

-Pediatric Surge Annex and the FY 21-22 CDPH HPP Questionnaire.
+Specific to the ongoing CDPH HPP Disaster grant, we completed the Mid-Year Report, the draft Pediatric Surge Annex and the FY 21-22 CDPH HPP Questionnaire.
 We also initiated a process to revise the Regional MCI Plan.